Do you find yourself unable to focus on audiobooks?

 Some genres work better than others for listening.
 For me, thrillers and mysteries make great audiobooks because of the natural pacing of those genres.

 It can be beneficial to listen to audiobooks for smaller blocks of time and take breaks.
 These breaks allow your mind to stay fresh and focused, which will help you retain the information from the book.
 It’s also important to take breaks to avoid getting overwhelmed or frustrated.
 Breaks will help you stay motivated and keep pushing forward.

 One session’s optimal time to listen to audiobooks is around 30 minutes.
 Listening to audio for longer can lead to fatigue and a decreased ability to focus.
 Personally, 20-30 minutes works well for me.
 You’ll have to find your sweet spot through trial and error.

 You might also like Awesome Gifts for Audiobook Lovers.

 One helpful thing for maintaining focus is to alternate between print and audio.

-When you alternate between reading and listening, you’re helping your brain focus on the information.
+You’re helping your brain focus on the information when you alternate between reading and listening.
 You’re also helping your brain to retain the information better.
-When you read, you’re only focusing on the words in front of you.
+You only focus on the words in front of you when you read.
 But when you listen, you can focus on the words and the tone of the speaker’s voice.
 Alternating helps your brain to better process and remember the information.

 Of course, keep in mind that both print and audio will capture your attention depending on how interesting they are.
 That makes focusing more manageable, too!